 Fortnite: How to Use Sprites for Extraction, Leveling, and Mastery

-If you only need the short version, the new Fortnite Sprite loop works like this: pick up a Sprite, level it by looting and winning fights, take it to an Extraction Site, survive the extraction timer, and bank it permanently.
-That is the key change.
-Sprites are no longer just a one-match bonus if you play the system correctly.
-If you die before extracting, the Sprite you are carrying is gone and can be taken by someone else, but previously extracted Sprites stay part of your collection and can be brought back later with Sprite Dust.
+If you only need the short version, Fortnite’s Sprite loop works like this: pick up a Sprite, level it by looting and winning fights, take it to an Extraction Site, survive the extraction, and bank it permanently.
+That is the change that matters.
+Sprites are no longer a one-match bonus if you play the system correctly.
+If you die before extracting, the Sprite you are carrying drops and another player can grab it; but Sprites you have already extracted stay in your collection and can be re-summoned later with Sprite Dust.

 Advertisement